cs1302uga/cs1302-ce13/README.md

    node objects should also be included in the diagram.

 1. Compile the starter code using `bin` as the default package for compiled code.
 Make sure you compile the classes in the proper order considering the dependencies.
-If you encounter any compilation
-   errors:

-   1. Look at the first error reported by `javac`;
-   1. Write the error down in your notes;
-   1. Fix the error in the code using type casting;
-   1. Recompile;
-   1. Note the fix in your notes; then
-   1. Repeat as needed.

-   **Note:** Unless absolutely necessary, casting should be avoided.
-We are doing it here for educational purposes.

 1. Run `Driver`.
 If you counter an exception, then detail the following in your notes:
-   1. The complete output of the compiler;
+   1. The complete output of the JVM;
    1. Why the exception was thrown;
    1. Fix the code without changing the datatype of the `lastDouble` variable;
    1. Recompile;